Chrishuang78/Capstone-Sanction-Leakages/README.md

 # Sanctions Leakage – Reproduction Guide

 This repository accompanies the study **“Leakages in Russian Sanctions: Evidence from 20 Critical Products.”** It documents how to reproduce the EXIOBASE MRIO simulations and UN Comtrade visuals and how each script maps to tables/figures in the thesis.
+Paper link: https://www.dropbox.com/scl/fi/2n5makgdnhttgpmssnvg0/Writing-Sample_Jinyang_Huang.pdf?rlkey=bg5h973ccv9unnmi3yfy5uidx&st=rhi6gml5&dl=0

 ---